karenpayneoregon/SqlServerInsertFiles/readme.md

 # This branch

 Is devoted to only working with insertion and reading images while the master branch is about any file type.

+There is a classic Windows Form project and a .NET Core class project, both have the exact same functionality.